Norman Finkelstein: The BDS movement

 Finkelstein's opinions on the one-state solution and the right of return lay the foundation for his critique of the Boycott, Divestment and Sanctions (BDS) movement.
-BDS demands three things of Israel: an end to the occupation and the removal of the separation barrier in the West Bank, full equality for Arab-Palestinian citizens of Israel; and "respecting, protecting, and promoting the rights of Palestinian refugees to return to their homes and properties".
+BDS's demands include an end to the occupation and the removal of the West Bank barrier, full equality for Arab-Palestinian citizens of Israel; and "respecting, protecting, and promoting the rights of Palestinian refugees to return to their homes and properties".
 It advocates international boycotts, divestment and sanctions against Israel to achieve these goals.
 Finkelstein believes that BDS's tactics are correct but not its demands.
-BDS has no official position on the one- or the two-state solution, which he finds dishonest, because in his view, BDS's demands would eliminate Israel: "If we end the occupation and bring back six million Palestinians and we have equal rights for Arabs and Jews, there’s no Israel."
+BDS has no official position on either the one-state or two-state solutions, which he finds dishonest, because in his view, BDS's demands would eliminate Israel: "If we end the occupation and bring back six million Palestinians and we have equal rights for Arabs and Jews, there's no Israel."

 BDS claims that its demands are anchored in international law.
 Finkelstein disputes this because the international community recognizes Israel.
 Therefore, because he believes that BDS's demands would lead to the end of Israel, international law does not support them.
 He also believes that there is a "limit of the spectrum of progressive thought in the world we live" and that BDS's demands exceed that limit.
-Therefore, he argues, BDS is a "cult" that cannot reach the broad public: "if you want to go past that law or ignore the Israel part, you'll never reach a broad public.
+He argues that BDS is a "cult" that cannot reach the general public: "if you want to go past that law or ignore the Israel part, you'll never reach a broad public.
 And then it's a cult."

 BDS claims to enjoy broad support in Palestinian civil society.
 Finkelstein claims that is a lie:

 Finkelstein believes that BDS serves the role as "a new Great Satan" to the Israeli government, an external threat "bent on Israel's destruction" to rally around.
 In his view, international public opinion has begun to turn against Israel but BDS allows it "to play victim."
 He believes that by inflating the threat of BDS, the Israeli government delegitimizes other critics of Israel:

-Finkelstein contends that BDS has allowed Israel to "play the victim card" and shift the debate from pressing human rights concerns, such as the ongoing blockade of Gaza, to the question of whether BDS is anti-Semitic.
+Finkelstein contends that BDS has allowed Israel to "play the victim card" and shift the debate from pressing human rights concerns, such as the ongoing blockade of Gaza, to the question of whether BDS is antisemitic.
 He believes that BDS has helped Israel in this effort: "But it must also be said that BDS made it very easy for Israel, by refusing to recognize its legality as a state within the pre-June 1967 borders."

 Finkelstein's criticism of BDS has put him on a collision course with other voices in the Palestinian solidarity movement who support it.
-He suspects that his public criticism has caused him to be locked out of the pro-Palestinian debating circuit:
+He suspects that his public criticism has caused him to be locked out of the pro-Palestinian debating circuit; in 2016, he said:

-Both Ali Abunimah and Steven Salaita have written articles criticizing Finkelstein's arguments.
+Ali Abunimah has written an article criticizing Finkelstein's arguments.

+Weaponization of antisemitism

+In one scene of American Radical, filmed at Waterloo University, Finkelstein takes exception to a German student's teary complaint about how he talks about the Nazis and the Holocaust, saying: